d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-concise.md

 As before, this algorithm converges to a solution that achieves an accuracy of 83.7%, albeit this time with fewer lines of code than before.
-Note that in many cases, Gluon takes additional precautions beyond these most well-known tricks to ensure numerical stability, saving us from even more pitfalls that we would encounter if we tried to code all of our models from scratch in practice.
+Note that in many cases, the deep learning framework takes additional precautions beyond these most well-known tricks to ensure numerical stability, saving us from even more pitfalls that we would encounter if we tried to code all of our models from scratch in practice.